 10. Dixa

-Dixa is a cloud-based helpdesk that offers an effortless service experience for teams and customers.
+Dixa is a cloud-based ticketing system that offers an effortless service experience for teams and customers.
 Incoming tickets are routed to support agents to ensure fast resolution.

 Features